arcuru/eideticadb/docs/src/user_guide/concepts/entries_trees.md

 ## Trees

-A Tree in EideticaDB is a logical container for related entries, conceptually similar to:
+A Tree in Eidetica is a logical container for related entries, conceptually similar to:

 - A table in a relational database
 - A branch in a version control system